 The main purpose of finding Maximon is that he is a bad-ass.

 Each village has different customs, but he always likes offerings of tobacco, alcohol, and of course money.
+How many gods do you pray to that openly have as many bad habits?!

 You can also find Maximon in Zunil.